bcornec/Lab-git/Packaging/README.md

 1 packages and 0 specfiles checked; 0 errors, 0 warnings.
 ```

 and now install it.
-Why does it not work as expected ?
+Why doesn't it work as expected ?

 If you're stuck here, feel free to raise your hand so your instructor can help you !